Gkcloud5/Better-future/NAT.md

 #### Explanation about it:

 * Network address translation.
-* NAT makes a device like our router act as an
+* NAT makes a device like our router act as an intermediary between the internet and private network. so only a